 Changing Places toilets enable people who are hoisted or who cannot use standard disabled toilets to be able to relieve themselves in dignity and comfort with enough space for the equipment they need and also the people needed to assist them.
 Fitting a disabled person and the people assisting them into a bathroom with the door shut is a squeeze at best and impossible at worst.
 Changing places have plenty of space.

-I’m really pleased about the decisions made by the government today in regards to this as it means access and freedom to so many disabled people but I cannot use these toilets as there isn’t a static bar on a wall next to the toilet.
-Different adaptions suit different people and that is why it’s important to be conscious of inclusive design.
+I’m really pleased about the decisions made by the government today in regard to this, as it means access and freedom to so many people with disabilities.
+However, I cannot use these toilets as there isn’t a static bar on a wall next to the toilet.
+Different adaptions suit different people, and that is why it’s important to be conscious of inclusive design.

 Why is the toilet in the middle of the floor?

 With the toilet in the middle of the floor, there is plenty of room on either side of the toilet for a carer to be on each side of it.
-If someone is being hoisted two people can often be needed.
+If someone is being hoisted, two people can often be needed.
 This is also the reason there is plenty of space between all the equipment in the room.
 I’m not sure what the answer is to make Changing Places inclusive for all.
 My one idea is to make the grab bars on either side of the toilet longer.
 With assistance, I could then use the grab bar.
-I’ve yet to see any longer grab bars that fold up though.
-If they exist please let me know.
-Also, I would like to your experiences of Changing Places toilets and if you’ve found the shower in them useful?
+I’ve yet to see any longer grab bars that fold up, though.
+If they exist, please let me know.
+Also, I would like to know your experiences with Changing Places toilets and if you’ve found the shower in them useful.

-My COVID-19 experience post is coming this week so keep your eyes or your inbox peeled by following me.
+My COVID-19 experience post is coming this week, so keep your eyes peeled.
+If you are enjoying this blog, please consider following me.
 Simply scroll down to the bottom of this post or click on the appropriate icon to the right.
 I’m now on Twitter!